chinmoyacharjee/Gomoku-AI/README.md

  -- collected from  [Wikipedia](https://en.wikipedia.org/wiki/Gomoku)

  # Gomoku: In this project
  Here we build the exact gomoku game that described avobe with `10x10` board.
-This game can be played with AI.
+The game is AI based.
+AI uses Minimax algorithm to find the best move against the human moves.
+The player who makes five in a row will win the game.
+To understand better, watch the project demonstration.

  [Project Demonstration (Video)](https://drive.google.com/open?id=1B_kmhzqczRzS5gTU04k4T7Fdp3Ek5gn-)